Find a Job You Really Want In

 Average Annual Salary: $38,675

-Camp directors help children make memories during the summer months while helping to provide educational, athletic, or cultural development to the children in a safe and nurturing environment.
+Camp directors create memorable experiences for children during summer programs, focusing on educational, athletic, and cultural development in a safe environment.

-Most camp director positions will require a bachelor’s degree.
-Some certifications that may be required include First Aid, CPR, AED instructor, and Certified Professional – Human Resource (IPMA-CP).
+Most camp director positions require a bachelor’s degree, along with certifications such as First Aid, CPR, AED instructor, and Certified Professional – Human Resource (IPMA-CP).

 Job responsibilities: